alican-k/react-mobx-sample/README.md

 I have used mobx 6 months ago for a project.
 This experimental project helped me to remember.

 Also, today I have met with `mobx-state-tree`.
-Loved it!
+I did not used it in this project but loved it!

 ## Presentational & Container Components